9 DYI House Painting Rules to Follow

 If you don’t want to pay for a professional painting contractor and you’re painting your house, there are certain rules you must follow if you want it done right.
 We look at the 9 key rules of house painting.

-1. Don’t Skimp on Paint or Materials
+1. Don’t Cut Corners Buying Paint & Materials

 You should look for paint that has a lifetime warranty to protect against blistering, peeling, and fading.
 Let that color shine brighter and longer.